A Idioms

 at length

-The speaker talked at length before stopping.
+The speaker talked at length about the new product.

-at loggerheads with (someone)
+at loggerheads (with someone)

 at loose ends

-- to be restless and unsettled
+- restless and unsettled

 My friend's mother was at loose ends after her husband died.